Back to Blog

 What is the tax rate under SEP Tax in Kenya and its impact on digital businesses after DST?

-The SEP Tax in Kenya imposes a 3% rate on the gross turnover attributable to Kenya based on economic presence metrics.
+The SEP Tax in Kenya works out at about 3% effective on the Kenyan turnover, charged on a deemed taxable profit basis rather than full gross revenue.
 For digital businesses after DST, this replaces the narrower 1.5% DST, potentially increasing costs for high-volume low-margin operations like content platforms, but offering clarity on nexus rules, prompting businesses to optimise pricing, localise operations, or claim input credits to mitigate the SEP Tax in Kenya's financial burden.

 How can digital businesses prepare for the SEP Tax in Kenya post-DST implementation?